electric-sql/electric/docs/usage/auth/secure.md

 }
 ```

-Note that the validation of standard claims are not affected by this setting and are still done on the top level.
+Note that standard claims are not affected by this setting and are always looked up at the top level.

 ### `AUTH_JWT_ISS`